deermichel/reverb/README.md

 One day, I came up with the idea of putting a video through the reverberator.
 With OpenCV, it is easy (in C++ ^^) to extract the pixels of all frames of a video and so, the raw numbers are treated as an ordinary audio signal.
-Experimenting a bit with the parameters, it gets a trippy experience.
+Experimenting a bit with the parameters, it gets a "trippy" experience.
 A demo usage can be found in the 'video' branch.
 Get creative too - I'm looking forward for more things being reverbed :D.

 ### Building

-    // make sure you have cmake and libsndfile (if you want to use the demo main.cpp) installed
+    // make sure to have cmake and libsndfile (if you want to use the demo main.cpp) installed
     // on Mac, this can be simply done via Homebrew: brew install cmake libsndfile

     git clone https://github.com/DeerMichel/reverb/